 In 2009, the food-loving fans of Bravo’s hit cooking competition, Top Chef, were given a gift.
 For the first time in Top Chef history, the cast of 17 chefs included two brothers, Maryland natives Bryan and Michael Voltaggio.
 It made for riveting television—two brothers blessed with visionary talent, outperforming their competitors until they were the last two men standing before the judges’ table.

-Although it was Michael who edged out his older brother for the grand prize, Bryan Voltaggio hasn’t exactly retreated into the shadows during the last few years.
+Although it was Michael who edged out his older brother for the grand prize, Bryan Voltaggio hasn’t exactly retreated into the shadows.
 The two-time James Beard Award nominee has definitively placed himself—and his hometown of Frederick, Maryland—on the culinary map, thanks to a burgeoning restaurant empire in this small city at the foot of Catoctin Mountain.

 Thus, we find ourselves in Frederick, hungry to explore this historic crossroads that now brings together some of the region’s best cuisine, scenery, shopping, and history.
 And at less than 50 miles from Washington, D.C., Frederick lends itself as a perfect day or overnight trip—a destination to keep in your pocket for those weekends when an extra day off just isn’t possible.